dell/omnia/docs/source/Troubleshooting/knownissues.rst

 3. Check the [support matrix for RHEL or Rocky](../Support_Matrix/Software/Operating_Systems) to verify your set-up.

-4. For further insight into the issue, check out ``/var/log/beegfs-client.log``
+4. For further insight into the issue, check out ``/var/log/beegfs-client.log`` on nodes where the BeeGFS client is running.